babylonchain/btc-staker/README.md

 Bitcoins.
 You can configure the daemon to connect to either `bitcoind` or `btcd` node types.

-Follow the official guides to install and run the Bitcoin node, also make sure to run the Bitcoin node on the same network as the one the Babylon node connects to.:
+Follow the official guides to install and run the Bitcoin node:

 - ##### Bitcoin Core (bitcoind)
     - Official Bitcoin Core